 Bill Elgart and Sadao Watanabe go back to their days as students at the Berklee College of Music.

 “We met in Boston, around 1962 or 1963.
 I am not sure if it was when we were both at Berklee.
 It may have been after I had just left [after studying two semesters].
 I remember playing gigs together with Sadao at clubs around the Boston area.
 The musicians called him ‘Nabe,’ an affectionate nickname.
-The jazz scene was lively, there was Sam Rivers, Herb Pomeroy had a band, Alan Dawson… many Berklee instructors and students were regulars.
+The jazz scene was lively, people like Sam Rivers, Jaki Byard, Hal Galper, Alan Dawson, Herb Pomeroy had a band… many Berklee instructors and students were regulars.

 On making the Sadao & Charlie Again album in 2005:

 Everyone was from Berklee, Sadao Watanabe, Charlie [Mariano], the pianist Bob [Degen], and myself.
 The bass player, Dieter Ilg, I think he knew Charlie from before.
 We went on tour in Japan, visiting six or seven cities.
 One of these dates was recorded for the album.”